abhimanyusood/techblog/_posts/2022-5-13-swapping-two-numbers-and-good-software-design.md

 That is superbly impressive!
 You have just swapped two numbers without using a temporary variable, which none of your peers were able to do.
 Your professor will be supremely impressed.

-> I guarantee if you're in college, and you write the second solution, you will receive more makrs than all your peers.
+> I guarantee if you're in college, and you write the second solution, you will receive more marks than all your peers.

-> I also guaratee that if you're working in a tech company, and you write the second solution, you will be immediately fired!
+> I also guarantee that if you're working in a tech company, and you write the second solution, you will be immediately fired!

 Why?

-This happens because Universities love cleverness.
+This happens because **Universities love cleverness**.
 If you are an intelligent student who can provide a clever solution to a problem, you will immediately become a darling of all your professors.

-But the real world, and the tech companies who live in the real world, don't give a shit about cleverness.
-What they care about is good software design.
+But the real world, and the tech companies who live in the real world, don't give a shit about cleverness. **What they care about is good software design.**

 Consider this scenario - the swap function you just wrote (the one without using a third variable) is a part of an enterprise product commissioned by a client.
 Initially, the client specified that the input data of the software would only consist of numbers, since they work in a scientific domain.